Modules for course LQ3J | BA/ELSOC

 SCP-2040: Safbwyntiau GC (20) (Semester 2)1.
 What is Social Work?
 Describing and defining Social Work.
 2. You and Social Work.
 What do Social Workers do and where do they work?
 3. Values and Ethics for Social Work.
 Codes of Practice for Social Work Practice.
 4. The Legal and Organisational context in which the Social Work process occurs.
 5. Research and service user and carer experiences – analysing serious case reviews in social work and how they inform current social work practice.
 6. Anti -oppressive practice.
 Identity and understanding oppression and the many faces of oppression in society.
 7. Social work process: Assessment: Theories and Models (Questioning model, Procedural model, Exchange model and Narrative) Assessment of Risk and Need; Assessment and Oppression; Multi-disciplinary assessment.
 8. Social Work process: Systems Theory as an underpinning approach to social work interventions; User participation; Theories of Empowerment; Advocacy, Negotiation and Partnership.
 9. Social Work processes: Communication- Interviewing skills and structure; Questioning; Responding; Barriers; Using interpreters; Interviewing children.
 10. Social Work processes: Reflective practice; Review stages in social work; Endings.

-- SXP-2050: Social Problems (20) (Semester 1) Workshop topics include: How to help young people who are not in education, employment or training needs (NEETS); Encouraging more men into in care related professions; How to create inclusive work places for transgender employees and understanding/tackling hate crime.
+- SXP-2050: Issues in Equality (20) (Semester 1) Workshop topics include: How to help young people who are not in education, employment or training needs (NEETS); Encouraging more men into in care related professions; How to create inclusive work places for transgender employees and understanding/tackling hate crime.

-- SXS-3003: Sociological Theory Today (20) This module explores the origins, nature and significance of sociological theories and concepts developed in the 20th and 21st century.
+- SXS-3003: Theorizing Society & Politics (20) This module explores the origins, nature and significance of sociological theories and concepts developed in the 20th and 21st century.
 It examines the strengths and weaknesses of such approaches as critical theory (Adorno, Horkheimer, Marcuse et al) structuralism and neo-structuralism (Levi-Strauss, Foucault, Bourdieu), and feminist standpoint theory.
 It considers a range of theories which seek to address knowledge, power and subordination in terms of gender divisions and differences of class, race or sexuality.
 The module seeks to ask questions about the relationship between social theory, social action, sociological research and everyday life.
 This in turn encourages students to reflect on their own position as participants in social interaction.

 - SXS-3030: Globalisation & Social Change (20) Topics include: • theories of social change • demographical changes to the modern societies • debating and explaining globalisation • migration • capitalism and globalisation • politics, the state and globalisation • power and inequality in the global economy • globalisation movements • global culture